cloudify-cosmo/docs.getcloudify.org/content/cli/bootstrap.md

 #### Optional flags

+*  `-n --blueprint-filename TEXT`     The name of the archive's main blueprint.
+Only relevant when uploading an archive.

-*  `-i, --inputs=INPUTS` -
+*  `-i, --inputs TEXT` -
-                        Inputs for a Manager blueprint (Can be provided as wildcard based paths (*.yaml, etc..) to YAML files, a JSON string or as "key1=value1;key2=value2").
+                        Inputs for the deployment.
+Can be provided as wildcard-based paths (*.yaml, etc..) to YAML files; a JSON string; or "key1=value1;key2=value2").
 This
                         argument can be used multiple times.
 *  `--validate-only` -  Only perform resource creation validation without actually bootstrapping
 *  `--skip-validations` -
-                        BBootstrap without validating resource
+                        Bootstrap without validating resource
                         creation prior to bootstrapping the manager
 *  `--skip-sanity` -    Bootstrap without performing the post- bootstrap sanity test
 *  `--install-plugins` -
-                        Install the necessary plugins for the given blueprint
+                        Install the necessary plugins for the specified blueprint
 *  `--task-retries= INTEGER` -
-                        How many times should a task be retried in case of failure (default: 0)
+                        Number of times should a task be retried in case of failure (default: 0)
 *  `--task-retry-interval= INTEGER` -
-                        How many seconds to wait before each task is retried (default: 30)
+                        Number of seconds to wait before each task is retried (default: 30)
 *  `--task-thread-pool-size INTEGER` -
-                        The size of the thread pool to execute tasks in [default: 1]
+                        The size of the thread pool in which to execute tasks [default: 1]
 *  `--keep-up-on-failure` -
-                        Do not teardown the Manager even if the bootstrap fails
+                        Do not teardown the Manager, even if the bootstrap fails
 *  `--dont-save-password-in-profile` -
-                                  After the bootstrap is complete, don't save the password in the profile context.
+                                  After bootstrap is complete, do not save the password in the profile context.
-                                  Regardless, the password will *always* be
+                                  Regardless, the password is *always*
                                   printed to the console [default: False]
 *  `-v, --verbose` -    Show verbose output.
 You can supply this up to three times (i.e. -vvv)